irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * High velocity rounds: New greande type (not avialable on Basilisk 3V and Arbiter grenade launchers).
 Grenade's travel speed is tripled at a cost of 20% ammo pick up.
 Other stats are identicall to standard frag round.
 NOTE: does not work as a client, because host handles projectiles in PD2 and i can't do anything about it.
 What i can do, is make your ammo pick up identicall to the standard frag round if you are playing as a client, so you wouldnt have to worry about swapping nade types all the time.
 * Poison grenades: practically can't kill anything, BUT the damage over time effect is now 30 seconds, and during the FULL 30 SECOND DURATION enemies are now stun locked in the vomitting animation.
 This makes poision an extremely effective slow-down tool, escpecially if you use it in chokes, or on enemies that are really far away.
 Also keeping your grinder/anarchist regen is even easier now.
 * Incendiary grenades: Ammo pick up is now reduced even more then in the base game.

+# Throwables:
+### General updates:
+* All "projectile" throwables like knives, shurikens etc. can now penetrate enemy body armor
+* All throwables can not be picked up from ammo boxes if you have any perk with 6th common perk card maxed out, but pick up rate is different for every throwable
+* All stats left untouched except for DOT (damage-over-time) effects
+* All important stats are now included in each throwable's description